Introduction to the Ecosystem

-Google set up a Campus in Tech City in 2011 and has been leading the organization of hackathons, workshops, mentoring session and speaker series for startups.
+Google set up a Campus in Tech City in 2011 and has been leading the organization of hackathons, workshops, mentoring sessions and speaker series for startups.

 The government of UK has instituted the “startup visa” aimed at founders who wish to set up a base in the UK.
 It makes it easier for startup founders to set up shop in London and expand further into UK and Europe.
 The government also has favorable policies for angel investors and startup investments.

-When asked if it is easier for startups to acquire funding, Ryan agrees, stating that VC input and crowd funding has increased greatly.
-Those startups looking to get funded have a host of option to choose from.
+When asked if it is easier for startups to acquire funding, Ryan agrees, stating that VC input and crowdfunding has increased greatly.
+Those startups looking to get funded have a host of options to choose from.